 In other Colorado 14er skiing news, creativity is alive and well.
 Numerous descents are being made around the state, including a surprising but in the end logical way of getting off the summit of Pyramid Peak (near Aspen) by traversing west across a snowfield on the upper north face to the thread couloirs on the west side of the mountain.
+Al Beyer and Joey Giampaolo came up with that one.
+Congratulations!
 During good snow years, the west side is actually quite a fine ski descent.
 Myself and a friend had a nice day on that route back in the mid 1980s, when I was trying to figure out an alternative route due to poor snow coverage.
 During that trip it never occurred to me that one could drop east from the summit then move over to the west side, so we started our ski just below the summit bock.
 Very cool to see this sort of visionary stuff happening.

 Well known professional skier Nick Devore has been in the news.
 He’s sharing thoughts about his recent avalanche accident, in which he broke his femur and underwent a lengthy and painful wait for a rescue.
 Femur breaks have something like a 50% mortality rate — in civilization — so Nick is lucky to be alive.
 I’ve been interested in how Nick would approach communicating about his accident.
 He appears to be honest and straightforward about the details, so anyone can learn a bit about avalanche safety by reading his accounts.
 But a somewhat disturbing takeaway from Nick’s words, in my view, is how accepting he appears to be of his fate.